In China, bragging about its wealth can get you censored - ExBulletin

 Financial regulators have cracked down on the country’s tech giants, extracting pledges of loyalty and large donations.
 Tycoons have been arrested on corruption charges.
 And online, authorities have ordered social media platforms to clean up the hugely popular videos that clearly show the gap between the haves and have-nots.

-The hotel blogger has amassed more than 28 million subscribers on Douyin, the Chinese version of TikTok, posting videos where he visited expensive hotels and tasted delicacies.
-But after being singled out by state media, he deleted those videos.
-His recent posts show him trying out snacks at a convenience store.

-We will strengthen our management and increase the power of our repression, so that Internet platforms feel that there is a sword above their heads, said Zhang Yongjun, a senior official in China’s cyberspace administration this year.
+We will strengthen our management and increase the power of our repression, so that the Internet platforms feel that there is a sword above their heads, said Zhang Yongjun, senior official of the Chinese cyberspace administration, during a press conference this year.

-There is no clear definition of what constitutes display or wealth.
-Although the managers presented a few examples, such as presenting receipts or ordering excessive food, they largely described a kind of I know it when I see it reign.

 The norm is the effect of content, said Zhang.
 Can spreading this content inspire people to be healthy, ambitious, and work harder for a good life?
 Or does it respond to the vulgar desires of the people?

+Douyin, the video platform, said this year that it had closed about 4,000 accounts in two months, including those that posted videos of people scattering renminbi.
+Xiaohongshu, an Instagram-like lifestyle app, announced last month that it had reported nearly 9,000 posts showing wealth from May to October.

 The inequalities in China are huge.
-One percent of Chinese own 31 percent of the country’s wealth, according to the Credit Suisse Research Institute.
+One percent of Chinese own 31% of the country’s wealth, according to the Credit Suisse Research Institute.
+The coronavirus pandemic has further exposed the disparities, as the wealthy returned to luxury spending while other Chinese continued to struggle.

 Sources